-(1) The amount shown includes a bonus of \$550,000, which is the amount Mr. Hunton would be eligible to receive if his employment with Intevac had been terminated without cause, he resigned from the Company for good reason or terminated due to his death or disability, and meets the other terms and conditions of his severance agreement.
+(1) The amount shown includes a bonus of \$433,750, which is the amount Mr. Hunton would be eligible to receive if his employment with Intevac had been terminated without cause, he resigned from the Company for good reason or terminated due to his death or disability, and meets the other terms and conditions of his severance agreement.
 This bonus would be pro-rated based on the average bonus paid to Mr. Hunton over the three most recently completed bonus periods or such lesser period of time that Mr. Hunton has been employed (or at target bonus if no bonus period has been completed).
-For purposes of this table, we have calculated this amount based on his target bonus for the 2022 performance period.
+For purposes of this table, we have calculated this amount based on the average bonus paid to Mr. Hunton for the 2022 and 2023 performance periods.